Who you love

 This work is for you if: you've had to leave your faith tradition or been pushed out of it, and you're wrestling with what — if anything — replaces it.
 Or you're trying to reconcile a queer identity with a continued relationship to spiritual practice, and the tension is real and unresolved.

 This work is not about arriving at any particular spiritual conclusion.
 I'm not here to lead you away from faith or toward it.
 I'm here to help you build a relationship to meaning, spirit, and community that is genuinely yours — not one granted on the condition that you suppress who you are.
-Some clients rebuild a faith practice.
-Some find new forms of belonging.
-Some simply learn to live comfortably with open questions.
-All of it is valid.
+Some clients rebuild a faith practice on their own terms.
+Some find new forms of belonging and meaning.
+Some learn to live comfortably with open questions.
+All of it is valid, and all of it is better than the alternative: remaining organized by a system that required your silence to function.

 Intimacy, Vulnerability & Being Fully Known